 I think it’s a fantastic setup – solid job!

-I usually never expect weak support from an adidas basketball shoe.
+I never expect weak support from an adidas basketball shoe.
 And my expectations are usually met.

 The Harden Vol. 4 is very supportive and I would really like to emphasize that since so many people still have this notion of “a low top means it’s not safe while a high top means better ankle protection”.